dungnt2khust/Responsive-Base/README.md

 # Responsive-Base
-This is a skeleton css to organize and design a website
+This is a css skeleton for organizing and designing a website
-It's so useful for responsive website
+It's very useful for responsive website